etingof/talks/devconf-ironic-and-edgy/source/index.rst

   immediately make physical attendance for power cycling or repair challenging.

-  Network access to the outskirts of the network could be problematic because the access network could be lossy, unstable, slow and insecure.
+  Network access to the outskirts of the network could be problematic because access network could be lossy, unstable, slow and insecure.

   Smaller points of presence may not allow much of the management overhead in terms of power, cooling and rack space.

-  Having to do everything over untrusted network impose stronger security requirements on the management protocols.
+  Having to do everything over untrusted network imposes stronger security requirements on the management protocols.

   These considerations make versatile remote management even more relevant.